verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 ### Apache Spark

 Verdict works with Spark by creating Spark's HiveContext internally.
 In this way, Verdict can load persisted tables through Hive Metastore.
-Verdict is tested with Apache Spark 1.6.0 (in the Cloudera distribution CDH 5.11).
-We will support Spark 2.0 shortly.
+Verdict is tested both with Apache Spark 1.6.0 (in the Cloudera distribution CDH 5.11)and Spark 2.0.

 We show how to use Verdict in `spark-shell` and `pyspark`.
 Using Verdict in a Spark application written either in Scala or Python is the same.